Please click on the teachers to read more about them and their intentions for their Intensive class this semester.

 Instead of writing feeling like a wrestling match with my muse, it now feels like a restorative yoga practice.
 As a teacher, I’m here to keep you between the ditches on your pilgrimage along the Intensive’s carefully mapped out road.
 I’m here to say ‘strap on your seatbelt’ because this journey is transformative.
 Think of me as your partner in crime.

 I’ve always loved the first draft.
 I enjoy the abandon of the freewrite because it’s heady and laden with possibilities like falling in love.
 I struggled with a longer term relationship with my writing because it involved work and compromise.
 Boring!
 But Sarah’s method helped me trick myself into working by letting myself play first.
 I’ve learned to help my inner romantic shape all that squishy first draft emotion into something more than the sum of its parts.
-In the Story Intensive, we are also more than the sum of our parts; we’re a team, a tribe.
+In the Story Intensive, we are also more than the sum of our parts; we’re a team.

 I know you will come out the other end of this adventure like I did: dazed from all you learned, invigorated by the assignments and friendships, and more curious and confident in your partnership with your writing.

 As a motivational side note, my final Intensive assignment won the Fringe Contest allowing me to read at the Eden Mills Writers’ Festival.
 And, Sarah’s daily prompts earned me the first runner up title in the Little Bird Stories Contest.

 You’ve come to the right and the write place.
 You are a writer.
 Let’s practice dreamy mindfulness together.
 Your muse will thank you.